PPF Formula

 How to Calculate: Step-by-Step

 1. Identify the annual contribution amount (P, maximum INR 1.5 Lakhs).
 2. Identify the current annual PPF interest rate (r).
 3. Determine the tenure in years (n, minimum 15 years).
-4. Calculate the maturity amount (F) using the compound interest formula for an ordinary annuity.
+4. Calculate the maturity amount (F) using the compound interest formula for an annuity due, since PPF deposits are made at the start of each year.

 Worked Calculation Example